 Dejesus says they ended up at Adelita in search of beer.
 “There was like fifty young beautiful women in there, talking to old men.
 One of the prettiest women I ever saw comes up to me and starts talking to me.
 She looks at me and says ‘Fifty bucks and I'm yours.’
 It made me sad.
 She was so pretty, and anyone could sleep with her for fifty bucks.”

 “So I said ‘Why do you do this?’
 She broke down crying and said ‘It’s the only way I can live and support my family here in Mexico.
 You can't make money, and I can't get into the USA.’
 It broke my heart.”

 After writing “Adelitas Song” (“about a girl with no chance”), Dejesus liked the whorehouse name so much that he decided to use it for his band, as a constant reminder of the lesson learned that day in Tijuana.
 “Some people are born into hardships and poverty, and can’t help the life they are given,” he says.
 “We are very fortunate.”

 The band’s first single “Invincible” can be heard as the WWE Superstars theme song and has been featured in trailers for the motion picture The Losers, as well as on promo spots for CSI Miami.
-As of 2009, the band is no longer based in San Diego.
+As of 2009, the band was no longer based in San Diego.